ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section describes how to use the parameters "to_rs" and "from_rs" when the OSCORE profile of ACE {{RFC9203}} is used.

-The value of the "to_rs" parameter is the binary representation of a CBOR map C_MAP composed of two fields:
+Within the access token request from C to the AS, the value of the "to_rs" parameter is a CBOR byte string, whose value is the binary representation of a CBOR map C_MAP composed of two fields:

 * A field with the CBOR unsigned integer 40 as map key and with value the nonce N1 generated by C, encoded a CBOR byte string (see {{Section 4.1 of RFC9203}}).

 * A field with the CBOR unsigned integer 43 as map key and with value the Recipient ID ID1 generated by C, encoded as a CBOR byte string (see {{Section 4.1 of RFC9203}}).

-When building the POST request for uploading the access token to the authz-info endpoint at the RS, the AS composes the request payload as specified in {{Section 4.1 of RFC9203}}.
+When building the POST request for uploading the access token to the authz-info endpoint at the RS, the AS sets the Content-Format of the request to "application/ace+cbor" and composes the request payload as specified in {{Section 4.1 of RFC9203}}.
 In particular, the CBOR map specified as payload includes:

-* The "access_token" field, with value the access token to upload, encoded as a CBOR byte string.
+* The "access_token" field, with value the access token to upload encoded as a CBOR byte string and with the CBOR unsigned integer 1 as map key.

 * The "nonce1" field, with value the same CBOR byte string specified by the field of C_MAP that has the CBOR unsigned integer 40 as map key.

 * The "ace_client_recipientid" field, with value the same CBOR byte string specified by the field of C_MAP that has the CBOR unsigned integer 43 as map key.

-In case the upload of the access token to the RS from the AS is successful, the RS replies to the AS with a 2.01 (Created) response, whose payload is a CBOR map RS_MAP that includes:
+If the upload of the access token to the RS from the AS is successful, the RS replies to the AS with a 2.01 (Created) response, which has Content-Format "application/ace+cbor" and whose payload is a CBOR map RS_MAP that includes:

 * The "nonce2" field, with value the nonce N2 generated by the RS, encoded as a CBOR byte string (see {{Section 4.2 of RFC9203}}).

 * The "ace_server_recipientid" field, with value the Recipient ID ID2 generated by the RS, encoded as a CBOR byte string (see {{Section 4.2 of RFC9203}}).

-The value of the "from_rs" parameter is the binary representation of a CBOR map composed of two elements:
+Within the access token response from the AS to C, the value of the "from_rs" parameter is a CBOR byte string, whose value is the binary representation of a CBOR map composed of two elements:

 * A field with the CBOR unsigned integer 42 as map key and with value the same CBOR byte string specified by the "nonce2" field of RS_MAP.